pdm-project/pdm/docs/docs/usage/config.md

 excludes = ["requests"]
 ```

-With this config, `requests` will be locked in the lockfile, and its dependencies such as `urllib3` and `idna` will also not show up in the resolution result, if not depended on by other packages.
+With this config, `requests` will not be locked in the lockfile, and its dependencies such as `urllib3` and `idna` will also not show up in the resolution result, if not depended on by other packages.
 The installer will not be able to pick them up either.

 ## Passing constant arguments to every pdm invocation